-Brewster continues to work with Orleans, Chatham, and Harwich to implement the Pleasant Bay Watershed Permit and reduce its proportionate share of nitrogen to Pleasant Bay, which was the first permit of its type in the Commonwealth.
+Brewster continues to work with Orleans, Chatham, and Harwich to implement the Pleasant Bay watershed permit and reduce its nitrogen load to Pleasant Bay.
 A study, begun in August 2021, is evaluating fertilizer application leaching rates at the Captains Golf Course to inform nitrogen management decisions.